Humen-debug/AR-archaeology-app/README.md

 yarn ios
 ```

-#### Remarks
+> [!NOTE]

-- `yarn start` has been duplicated by the `yarn android` and `yarn ios` because ViroReact does not support the Expo Go client.
+> - `yarn start` has been duplicated by the `yarn android` and `yarn ios` because ViroReact does not support the Expo Go client.
-- if you are developing using Android, after running `yarn clean`, please rollback the Android Linking of ViroReact in the `android` directory, by the [ViroReact Installation Instructions](https://viro-community.readme.io/docs/installation-instructions), or using source controls in Git to revert the changes in `android` directory.
+> - if you are developing using Android, after running `yarn clean`, please rollback the Android Linking of ViroReact in the `android` directory, by the [ViroReact Installation Instructions](https://viro-community.readme.io/docs/installation-instructions), or using source controls in Git to revert the changes in `android` directory.
-- If you want to run the app with a database with official data, don't hesitate to contact @Humen-debug to get the public API URL.
+> - If you want to run the app with a database with official data, don't hesitate to contact @Humen-debug to get the public API URL.

 ## Development